shahrokni/housefly-autopilot/README.md

 The Idle state or `IDLE` refers to a stable state in which the drone hovers in place.

+### Test state

+The Test state or `TST` refers to a temporary state in which the drone takes precautionary measures.
+This state should only be set if the drone's current state is `GND`.

 ### Halt state

 The Halt state or `HLT` refers to an immediate emergency state in which all four rotors are turned off at once.
 Due to safety reasons, a drone may enter this state at any time.